sedostheatre/sedos.co.uk/input/about/faqs.md

 We are the resident theatre company at the Bridewell Theatre, just off Fleet Street in London, and we generally perform there for 10 weeks a year.

-We also perform at a other venues from time to time including regularly at the Edinburgh Festival!
+We also perform at a other venues from time to time, including at the Edinburgh Fringe and the Minack Theatre.

 **How long is the performance period?**

 Either a one- or two-week production period is usual.
-Plays are generally one-week (though we have also done two-week plays), with two two-week musicals and one one-week musical.
+Plays are generally one-week (though we have also done two-week plays), while we stage both two-week and one-week musicals.

 **Who are in the audience?**